 When you’re talking to your potential ACH processors, ask the merchant what sort of processing options they offer.
 There are three primary methods: a check scanner, a virtual terminal, or website payments.

-Even if you accept a paper check, you can still use ACH to process the payment.
-You can run the check through a scanner and skip a trip to the bank.
+Even if you accept a paper check, you can still run the check through a scanner and skip a trip to the bank.

-If you have mail order payments or recurring payments, you can use a virtual terminal to input ACH payments.
+If you have mail order payments or recurring payments, you can use a virtual terminal to input and accept ACH payments.

 You can also set up a website payment page that accepts ACH payments.
 It may take your customers a little while to get used to inputting their bank information during a website order.
 But this can be a cheaper, easier way to process these payments.

 Thanks to the speed of modern technology, ACH is one of the fastest payment processing options available.
-ACH transactions are run through batch processing three times a day.
-This means you may be able to virtually settle your ACH payments on the same day you take them.
+ACH transactions are run through batch processing and have late daily cut-off times.
+This means you may be able to virtually accept ACH payments on the same day you take them.

 Although you can run the ACH payments on the same day, it doesn’t mean you’ll necessarily have access to those funds that day.
 Your bank may take a few days to process that transaction.
 But some upcoming changes to ACH processing may make it possible for you to get same-day or even instant deposits.